AngleProtocol/merkl-docs/mechanisms/distributions/README.md

 ### Example: Fixed APR Campaign

-A campaign offers $1 in rewards per $100 in liquidity per day.
+A campaign offers $1 in rewards per $100 in liquidity per day - which makes a 365% fixed APR.

 - If TVL = $100, the cost is $1 per day.
 - If TVL = $100 million, the cost for the campaign creator scales to $1M per day.

+You can also incentivise by number of token hold.
+Let's say that Bob want to incentivise holding *LONG* and he doesn't know how to price it.

+A campaign can offer $1 in rewards per 100 *LONG* hold per day.

 ### 🎯 The Special Case of Points

 This distribution method is widely used in point systems.
 Traditionally in points systems, users earn points for completing a specific action (like providing \$1 of liquidity in a pool for a day), regardless of how many other people did.

 The main difference here in fixed APR campaigns for points is that when distributing points, the budget is effectively unlimited; and so campaign creators can allocate as many points as they want, allowing the campaign to last indefinitely.

+#### Example: Points

+Bob wants to incentivise holding his token *LONG* with a point token named *BOB*.

+If *LONG* has a dollar value, Bob can create a campaign that offers 1 *BOB* in rewards per \$1 hold of *LONG* in liquidity per day.
+But Bob can also create a campaign that offers 1 *BOB* in rewards per X *LONG* hold in liquidity per day, when he doesn't want to take into account the $ value.

 ## Coming Soon: Max APR campaigns